 Step counts dramatically dropped with the loss of commutes and mid-day lunch run’s, and when sports teams and local leagues weren’t running, alongside the closure of gyms last year, so many lost their regular schedules that enabled them to keep more active.
 This caused its own set of problems and in the long term is detrimental to all aspects of health.

 The benefits of exercise are multifactorial, with a positive effect on immune function, mental health, maintaining a healthy weight, increasing fitness and quality of life, and treating and preventing chronic illness.

 Guidelines suggest that we should be doing 150 – 300 minutes of moderate to vigorous intensity physical activity per week.

 This equates to five 30 minute sessions 5 times a week as a baseline.
 This can include activities such as household tasks like cleaning or gardening, as well as general movement during the day with the goal of sitting less and moving more, but should also include exercise that raises your heart rate.

-This may seem like an insurmountable task when motivation is at an all-time low after a tough year, so below are some simple tips on how to integrate more movement throughout your day:
+This may seem like an insurmountable task when motivation is at an all-time low, so below are some simple tips on how to integrate more movement throughout your day: